Affinity Designer vs Adobe Illustrator for Freelancers 2026: Which One Actually Wins?

 Pricing

-This is where Affinity Designer wins without even trying.
+This is where Affinity Designer wins without even breaking a sweat.
 It's a one-time purchase of $69.99 for the desktop version.
 There's also the Affinity Universal License at around $164.99, which gets you Designer, Photo, and Publisher across all platforms.
 No subscriptions.
-No monthly guilt.
+No monthly guilt trip.
 Buy it, own it, done.

-One thing to know: the 30-day free trial is actually long enough to run a real client project through it and see how it holds up.
-I'd definitely recommend doing that before spending anything.
+Fun fact: the 30-day free trial is actually long enough to run a real client project through it and see how it holds up — which is exactly what I'd recommend doing before spending a cent.

 Best For

-Freelancers watching their overhead, working primarily solo, and who don't need deep Adobe ecosystem integration.
-And it's a solid pick if you do both illustration and photo work and want to avoid paying for two separate Adobe apps.
+Freelancers who are budget-conscious, work primarily solo, and don't need deep Adobe ecosystem integration.
+Also a strong pick if you do both illustration and photo manipulation and don't want to pay for two separate Adobe apps.

 Adobe Creative Cloud (Illustrator): The Industry Standard (For Better or Worse)

-There's a reason Adobe Illustrator still dominates job boards, client briefs, and design school curricula.
-It's not just legacy lock-in — though that's definitely part of it.
-Illustrator in 2026 is genuinely powerful, especially with the Firefly AI integration that's been expanding fast.
+Look, there's a reason Adobe Illustrator still dominates job boards, client briefs, and design school curricula.
+It's not just legacy lock-in — though, honestly, that's a bigger factor than Adobe would like to admit.
+Illustrator in 2026 is genuinely powerful, especially with the Firefly AI integration that's been expanding rapidly.

 What Is Adobe Illustrator?

-Adobe Illustrator is the veteran vector graphics app that's been the industry standard for over three decades.
-In 2026, it's part of the Adobe Creative Cloud ecosystem, which means seamless integration with Photoshop, InDesign, After Effects, and more.
+Adobe Illustrator is the veteran vector graphics application that's been the industry standard for over three decades.
+In 2026, it's part of the Adobe Creative Cloud ecosystem, meaning you get deep integrations with Photoshop, InDesign, After Effects, and more.
 Recent versions lean heavily into AI-assisted design through Adobe Firefly — think generative vector fills, text-to-vector illustrations, and smart object recoloring.
-When I first saw the Firefly tools, they felt gimmicky.
-But the Generative Recolor feature?
-It's saved me probably 2–3 hours per branding project.
-I was genuinely wrong to dismiss it.
+(Briefly, a tangent: the Firefly stuff felt gimmicky to me at first, but the Generative Recolor tool specifically has saved me probably 2–3 hours per branding project.
+I was wrong to dismiss it.)

 Key Features

-- Generative AI (Firefly) — Text-to-vector, generative recolor, and AI pattern generation that genuinely saves time on repetitive tasks.
+- Generative AI (Firefly) — Text-to-vector, generative recolor, and AI pattern generation that can save hours on repetitive tasks.

 - Adobe Fonts Integration — Access to 20,000+ fonts directly in the app, synced across your Creative Cloud apps.

-- Advanced Typography — OpenType variable fonts, touch type tools, and font discovery that are miles ahead of what competitors offer.
+- Advanced Typography — OpenType variable fonts, touch type tools, and font discovery that are miles ahead of competitors.

-- 3D and Materials — The improved 3D panel lets you create and texture 3D objects without jumping to third-party tools.
+- 3D and Materials — The improved 3D panel lets you create and texture 3D objects directly in Illustrator without third-party tools.

-- Extensive Plugin Support — Astute Graphics, Fontself, and hundreds of other plugins expand what's possible.
+- Extensive Plugin Support — Astute Graphics, Fontself, and hundreds of other plugins extend what Illustrator can do.

 - Share for Review — Clients can leave comments on shared files without needing an Adobe account.
-This is genuinely one of my favorite features for managing feedback.
+Genuinely one of my favorite features for managing client feedback.

 - Cross-app Workflow — Drop an Illustrator file into InDesign or After Effects and it just works.